-VIG's Managing Board, Supervisory Board and employees consider observance of and compliance with the rules of the Austrian Code of Corporate Governance to be highly important for the practical implementation of corporate governance.

-Vienna Insurance Group's declaration of adherence to the Code and information on the members, procedures and remuneration of the Managing Board and Supervisory Board are clearly organised and presented below.
+Vienna Insurance Group Managing Board, Supervisory Board and employees consider observance of and compliance with the rules of the Austrian Code of Corporate Governance to be highly important for the practical implementation of corporate governance.
+All information on the members, procedures and remuneration of the Managing Board and Supervisory Board are clearly organised and presented below.